Head over Heels (ABBA song): Music video

 ABBA filmed a video for Head Over Heels in Stockholm which was directed by Lasse Hallström.
-It is the group's only music video where the director makes an appearance; Hallström is the pedestrian who Frida bumps into on the street.
+It is the group's only music video where the director makes an appearance; Hallström is the pedestrian whom Frida bumps into on the street.
 The action in the video is taken directly from the text; where Frida portrays a woman who rushes through shops with her tired husband in tow (played by Ulvaeus).